 Is vandalism covered by landlord insurance?

 In most cases, vandalism is a covered peril under a standard landlord insurance policy.
-The formal term in policy language is "vandalism and malicious mischief" — you'll see it written as VMM — which covers deliberate, intentional damage to the property by someone other than the owner.
+The formal term in policy language is "vandalism and malicious mischief," written as VMM, which covers deliberate, intentional damage to the property by someone other than the owner.
 Graffiti, smashed windows, broken fixtures, damaged doors: these all fall under VMM when caused by an outside party.

-That said, not all landlord policies are built the same.
-DP-1 policies — the bare-bones named-perils form — may not include vandalism at all unless you add it as an endorsement.
+Not all landlord policies are built the same, though.
+DP-1 policies, the bare-bones named-perils form, may not include vandalism at all unless you add it as an endorsement.
 DP-2 policies are broader but still have limitations.
-DP-3 is the most common standard for investment properties; it uses open-perils coverage for the dwelling, which means vandalism is typically included unless explicitly excluded.
+DP-3 is the most common standard for investment properties.
+It uses open-perils coverage for the dwelling, which means vandalism is typically included unless explicitly excluded.
 If you're not sure which form you have, that's worth a call to your provider before you ever need to use it.

 One thing worth understanding about VMM: policies often have sublimits for vandalism claims, meaning there's a cap on what the insurer will pay regardless of your total coverage amount.
 These sublimits commonly run from $1,000 to $2,500 per incident.
 If you have a $300,000 dwelling policy but a $2,000 VMM sublimit, and a vandal causes $8,000 in damage, you're covering most of that yourself after the deductible.